Some background material about Australian plastics pipe

 Note: The inclusion of BEP requirements across all Australian PVC pipe Standards is in progress.
-It has been completed for AS/NZS 1260 and AS/NZS 1254.
-Standards Australia are in the process of formally including these requirements in all Australian PVC pipe Standards.
+It has been completed for AS/NZS 61386.21, AS/NZS 1260 and AS/NZS 1254.
+Standards Australia are in the process of formally including these requirements in all Australian PVC pipe and conduit Standards.

 There are no dioxins in PVC pipe.
 The suggestion that there is, is one of the misconceptions that have been dispelled by rigorous scientific review.
 Having said that and appreciating the understandable broader concern on this issue, irrespective of the source of dioxins present in the environment, readers are referred to two key completely independent reports on this subject namely; “Dioxins in Australia: a summary of the findings of studies conducted from 2001 to 2004”.
 This report was published by the Department of the Environment and Heritage in May 2004.
 The second reference was outcomes from the GBCA PVC Expert Reference Panel titled “Literature Review and Best Practice Guidelines for the Life Cycle of PVC Building Products 2010”.
 Please review the information in these reports.

 Doing more with less material and less energy